 - to analyze the test results

-Twelve companies: Atlas Copco Airpower, Barry Callebaut, Group GTS, H.Essers, Ontex, Scania, Spadel, Stelrad Radiator Group, Tenneco, Vario Food Group, Volvo and Yusen Logistics (Benelux).
+Thirtheen companies: Atlas Copco Airpower, Barry Callebaut, Blue Projects, Group GTS, H.Essers, Ontex, Scania, Spadel, Stelrad Radiator Group, Tenneco, Vario Food Group, Volvo and Yusen Logistics (Benelux).